 The highway is primarily for use of the public to pass and repass and not for the convenience of activities within or adjacent to it.
 The option to work in the highway should always be the last resort when all other reasonable options have been fully considered and eliminated.

 It is illegal under the Highways Act 1980 to work or obstruct the highway without permission from us.
 If you do need to work on the highway in Poole it is important that you apply to the us in good time and select the correct licence:

-Work involves breaking up the highway but not laying or maintaining apparatus, for example, a dropped crossing.
+- work involving breaking up the highway but not laying or maintaining apparatus, such as installing or extending a vehicle access

 Work does not involve breaking up the highway but will involve working in the highway, for example, a crane lift.